edwinlock/edwinlock.com/index.md

 image: profile.png
 ---
 ## About me
-I'm a postdoctoral researcher at the Computer Science Department at Oxford University.
+I'm a Lecturer (Assistant Professor) in Computer Science at at King's College London.

 <b>Research interests</b>: algorithms & complexity, algorithmic game theory, auctions and markets.